-Students who score low on a particular placement test are enrolled in an appropriate preparatory course (i.e., MTH 00X, PHY 00X, WRI 00X).
-The course's final grade counts toward the cumulative grade point average, but the course's credits do not count toward graduation requirements.
-A failing grade in a preparatory course cannot be changed in the student record by passing the placement test later.
+Students who do not attain the placement score necessary to register for the relevant 100-level course are enrolled in the appropriate preparatory course (i.e., MTH 00X, PHY 00X, WRI 00X).

+The final grades of preparatory courses count toward the cumulative grade point average, but the credit earned for preparatory courses do not count toward graduation requirements.

 Students are allowed to repeat a preparatory course up to Sophomore I (less than 45 credits).